Supported accommodation provider guidelines

-The TAC can pay for supported accommodation when a client has:
+The TAC can help pay for supported accommodation when a client has:

-- sustained a transport accident injury which precludes them from returning to their pre-accident/pre-injury or illness accommodation; and
+- sustained a transport accident injury which precludes them from returning to their pre-accident accommodation; and

-- been assessed by an appropriate therapist and/or multidisciplinary team as requiring supported accommodation services or by an Aged Care Assessment Team (ACAT) as requiring care and supported accommodation in an Aged Care Facility/Nursing Home/Hostel.
+- been assessed by an appropriate therapist and/or multidisciplinary team as requiring supported accommodation services in Shared Supported Accommodation (SSA) or Supported Residential Service (SRS) or by an Aged Care Assessment Team (ACAT) as requiring care and supported accommodation in a Residential Aged Care Facility.

-The TAC can pay the reasonable costs of supported accommodation services under section 60 of the Transport Accident Act 1986 (the Act) where the client requires residence in a supported accommodation facility on a permanent or semi-permanent basis in order to meet their care and support needs as a result of a transport accident injury.
+We can help pay the reasonable costs of supported accommodation services under section 60 of the Transport Accident Act 1986 (the Act) where the client requires residence in supported accommodation on a permanent or semi-permanent basis in order to meet their care and support needs as a result of a transport accident injury.

 Supported accommodation services

-The TAC can pay for supported accommodation services where the services:
+The TAC can help pay for supported accommodation services where the services:

 - are identified as being the most appropriate and enabling response to a client's clinically justified care and support needs,

 - optimise functional independence and actively support the client to achieve their independence goals